Skip to main content

 Administrative Law Section

-In advance of appearing before an administrative law judge of the ALS for the first time, parties should review both the Illinois Human Rights Act and the Procedural Rules of the Illinois Human Rights Commission.
-Provided below are additional resources for all parties to review, including: (1) the Standing Order for All Cases Filed Before the Administrative Law Section and (2) the Standing Order for Judicial Settlement Conferences.
+In advance of appearing before an Administrative Law Judge of the ALS for the first time, parties should review both the Illinois Human Rights Act and the Procedural Rules of the Human Rights Commission.
+In addition, parties are encouraged to review the "Standing Orders" page of this website, which provides access to both: (1) the Standing Order for All Cases Filed Before the Administrative Law Section and (2) the Standing Order for Judicial Settlement Conferences.
+The ALS further encourages attorneys and self-represented litigants to watch our Instructional Videos, which provide information on the most common challenges faced by parties who appear before our Administrative Law Judges.